Blog

 What is Sexual Harassment?

 Harassment can also consist of offensive remarks about a person’s gender.
 For example, it is illegal to harass a female employee by repeatedly making offensive comments about women in general.
 Simple teasing, offhand comments, or minor isolated incidents generally do not constitute sexual harassment under the law.
-However, such comments or incidents may be illegal if they are so frequent or so severe that they create a hostile workplace.
+However, such comments or incidents may be considered illegal if they occur so frequently or are so severe that they create a hostile work environment.

 How Should Employers Respond?